 Our subjects life record is an honour to himself and to his adopted township, with whose interests his own have been so closely intertwined for nearly three decades, and in whose improvements, he has borne an important part.
 He has especially interested himself in educational matters, has held the various school offices and has been treasurer of his School District 12 years.
 Politically, he is a stalwart republican".

-Henry's descendants have been documented by Charles F Barton of Michigan and are not covered in detail on this site.
+Henry's descendants have been documented by Charles F Barton of Michigan and so I have not covered his dscendents in detail on this site.
 However it is worth noting that Henry and Ellen's son James Henry Barton married into the same Wood family as his cousin John Henry Barton, my great grandfather did.